aoxrud-ww/web-accessibility-tips/README.md

 updateResultsCount(10, "apple")
 ```

+**Beware** that if you trigger multiple announcements that contain the same message, some screen readers only announce the first one and ignore subsequent ones.
+To avoid this announced-once issue, please ensure that each alert message is different.

 **Beware** that the container that has `aria-live` must exist on the DOM before the content within is modified.
 If `aria-live` container is added along with new content it will not be picked up by some screen readers.